DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 ---

-# Installing DaVinci Resolve 19 Studio.
+# Installing DaVinci Resolve 19 Studio 19.0.3.

 DaVinci Resolve is a video editing, colour grading, and sound mixing program released by Blackmagic Design.
 The Studio version of this product requires the purchase of a license.